kevinxu523/Beyond/README.md

+# BEYOND- YOUR ONE STOP WEB-APP FOR INTERGALACTIC TRAVEL
 # Inspiration
 The idea of space travel always feels fascinating.
 NASA's recent project(Perseverance Rover)which took human names to Mars and also issued boarding passes for fellow humans initiating loads of hope and curiosity was the inspiration for this web-app
 # What it does